gvwilson/sensibleadventures/nardica.md

 so that it doesn't overheat,
 but it'll run for years if you take care of it."
 He cocked his head,
-and for a moment Madi felt he was looking at her as if she was some strange new machine that he had to repair.
+and for a moment Iffy felt he was looking at her as if she was some strange new machine that he had to repair.

 "Well,